lukbrew25/easy-mongodb-auth-handler/README.md

 ## Usage

 ```
-from easy_mongodb_auth_handler import Auth, Utils
+from easy_mongodb_auth_handler import Auth, Utils, CoreDB

 auth = Auth(
-    mongo_uri="mongodb://localhost:27017", # MongoDB URI for your database (Must match the Utils module's mongo_uri if using both modules)
+    mongo_uri="mongodb://localhost:27017", # MongoDB URI for your database (Must match the other modules' mongo_uri if using other modules)
-    db_name="auth", # Database name for user data (Must match the Utils module's db_name if using both modules)
+    db_name="auth", # Database name for user data (Must match the other modules' db_name if using other modules)
     mail_info={
         "server": "smtp.example.com",
         "port": 587,